In a mineral and resource-rich country like Canada, investing in precious metals companies and ETFs is a great way to diversify your portfolio.

 You can also invest in precious metals through individual stocks, futures contracts, and even physical bullion.

-In this article, I will review my top 15 choices for the best precious metal ETFs in Canada for March 2023.
+In this article, I will review my top 15 choices for Canada’s best precious metal ETFs for April 2024.

 Best Precious Metals ETFs in Canada